Silicrex/PokemonBreedingSimulator/README.md

     [(26.4) 30, 87.5% Male] Kabuto/Omanyte (Water1)
     [(33.4) 20, 25% Male] Corsola (Water1)
 ```
+#### What about starting from scratch for each duo-egg-group?
+What about, instead of using IV propagation and needing 12 Pokemon to cover all the egg groups (+1 coverage per aside from +2 start), we start over from scratch with duo-egg-group Pokemon each time and only use 7 (+2 coverage per aside from +1 last).
+Propagating is by far faster on an individual level, but is saving on 5 Pokemon enough for starting from scratch to actually be more efficient?
+Since the last step would be +1, you could propagate to save some there (13 egg groups, 2 * 6 duos = 12 covered, one left).
+Let's calc it!

+What we need:
+* Average tries to get the 6IV male from scratch
+* Average tries to get the 6IV from propagating
+* Way to factor difference in average egg cycles (hatch time) requirement per Pokemon going to best 7 efficiencies instead of best 12.
+* Way to factor wasted breeds from having to switch out the progenitors a lot more (in the time you could be getting more eggs, you're having to wait on specific building blocks on a smaller level and having to manage several branches at once).

+**Let's start with average tries for a 6IV male from scratch**.
+Assume you have all 6 IVs between Dittos or anything compatible with the starting Pokemon (so we can use Power Items to introduce them into our pool).
+It will take **3** breeds to get three 1IVs (so we can start getting 2IVs).

+For 2IVs, the first one's gender doesn't matter.
+That's **2.46** breeds on average to go from two 1IVs (no overlap) to a 2IV compromising the two unique IVs.
+The second 2IV's gender will matter, as it will need to breed with the first.
+That's an average of **3.7** breeds.
+We'll use those to get a 4IV, and then will need another gender-specific 2IV afterwards, so add another 3.7. `3 + 2.46 + 3.7*2 = 12.86` so far.

+Next is the 4IV.
+Gender doesn't matter (we already considered the gender-specificity with the third 2IV from the last section).
+That's an average of **9.7 breeds**.

+Lastly is the 6IV, using the 4IV + 2IV.
+Must be male (even if we don't propagate to get our initial egg group coverage, propagating to other species is still the ultimate purpose).
+That's an average of **102.3** breeds. `102.3 + 9.7 + 12.86 = 124.86`. **124.86 average breeds to optimally breed to 6IV from scratch (50-50 male ratio).**

+**Next, 6IV male from propagating, and an initial estimate.** This is an easy figure to get from the simulation files.
+Around **68** breeds on average.
+What have we got so far just based on # of Pokemon?
+With propagation, that's 1 from scratch and 11 propagations: `124.86 + 68*11 = 872.86`.
+For the other approach, it's 6 from scratch and 1 propagation: `124.86*6 + 68 = 817.16`.😅
+### How big is the difference, really?

 ### Misc comments
 * Getting to 5IV is very consistent, but 6IV gets more complicated, since the most IVs an offspring can inherit is five (using Destiny Knot).
 This means even with two 6IV parents, the best odds you can achieve are 1/32 for another 6IV offspring.